Website icon Xpert.Digital

 Conditions for an ARS

-Home shopping
+Home Shopping

-• Pick up goods
+• Collect goods

-• Continue shopping locally
+• Continue shopping on site

-• Bring service/delivery service
+• Delivery service

 Mobile shopping

-• Pick up goods
+• Collect goods

-• Continue shopping locally
+• Continue shopping on site

 Hub Shopping

-• Online shopping in the meeting area (e.g. in a Cafe Hubspot)
+• Online shopping in the meeting area (e.g., in a cafe, Hubspot)

 • Real shopping experience